stevenf7/stevenf7.github.io/README.md

-# Hi, this is my personal website! 🚀
+# Hi, this is my personal website!

-My name is Steven, I am a mechatronics engineering student at the University of Waterloo.
+My name is Ji Yuan "Steven" Feng, I am a robotics engineer at NVIDIA, building the next generation simulation platforms for training and deploying sophisticated robots.

 This repo contains the source code to my personal website.

 Checkout my site at: https://stevenf7.github.io/

-## 🛠️ Development
+## Development

 To install dependencies:
 ```bash